-Cell Phones - If you like to hear voices, some companies now offer relatively economical 'North American Plans' for your cell phone that are good for the U.S., Mexico, and Canada.
+Cell Phones - If you like to hear voices, some companies now offer relatively economical 'North American Plans' for your cell phone that are good for the US, Mexico, and Canada.
 Shop around and read the small print.
-Coverage is surprisingly good in the more populated coastal towns and even some remote areas, although offers of such plans seem to change often.
+Coverage is surprisingly good in the more populated coastal towns and even some remote areas, although offers of such plans seem to change frequently.
+Some long-term cruisers opt to buy Mexican cell phones and get a plan with a Mexican provider.

 Satellite Phones - If you like to hear distant voices while at remote anchorages, a satellite phone is the answer.
 The Iridium works all over the world, but the sound quality isn't always the best.
 This year we began testing the new Spot Global phone.
 It has coverage in most land areas of the world, including Mexico and Central America.
-But if you might sail to

-Hawaii or the South Pacific, be advised that there are gaps in its mid-ocean coverage.
+But if you might sail to Hawaii or the South Pacific, be advised that there are gaps in its mid-ocean coverage.